Opportunities

 Graduate recruiting is idiosyncratic and varies between universities, graduate programs and/or departments within a university, and labs within a program or department.
 The purpose of this text is to explain how things work in several programs at Johns Hopkins, and in my laboratory in particular, as well as give you information about how to apply to become a part of the LIMBS laboratory working with Prof. Cowan as a thesis advisor.

-Prof. Cowan maintains a research group of about 5 PhD students, and therefore recruits 0-2 graduate students per year for research in the fields of robotics and/or biological systems research.
-Prospective graduate students interested in admission (typically for Fall enrollment cycle) must submit a complete official application for consideration; Prof. Cowan cannot “pre-evaluate” graduate applications.
-You may apply through Prof. Cowan’s primary department of Mechanical Engineering or through another graduate program that he is a member of, such as Biomedical Engineering, Computer Science, Electrical and Computer Engineering.
-Your undergraduate field of study need not be one of these disciplines; for example, physicists, applied mathematicians, and biologists with a strong mathematical and/or computational background are encouraged to apply.
+Where to apply?
+You may apply through Prof. Cowan’s primary department of Mechanical Engineering or through another graduate program that he is a member of, such as Biomedical Engineering, Computer Science, Electrical and Computer Engineering, or the Neuroscience Graduate Program.
+Your undergraduate field of study need not be one of these disciplines; for example, physicists, applied mathematicians, and biologists with a strong mathematical and/or computational background are strongly encouraged to apply.

 JHU Graduate Program Rotations

-In addition to Prof. Cowan’s primary appointment in Mechanical Engineering, he also participates in the graduate programs of several programs, including Biomedical Engineering, Computer Science, Electrical and Computer Engineering.
+In addition to Prof. Cowan’s primary appointment in Mechanical Engineering, he also participates in the graduate programs of several programs, including Biomedical Engineering, Computer Science, Electrical and Computer Engineering, and Neuroscience.
 Prof. Cowan routinely provides rotation projects for students in these programs.
 Some of these projects have evolved into thesis projects.
 If you are currently a student at JHU in one of these programs, a simple email to Prof. Cowan is all that is needed to apply.
 Please include a bit of information, such as CV and a list of courses you’ve taken at JHU (or an unofficial transcript), as well as a brief description of your research interests.

 Undergraduate Student Positions